INSPIRATION STATION WORKSHOPS

 What are PROMISING PRACTICES for Inspiration Stations?

 Great Inspiration Station workshops start with a shared interest.
-Are you a Middle School leader looking for inspirational ideas to engage your kids?
+Are you a Middle School leader looking for inspirational ideas to engage your students?
 Do you work with students with special needs and need strategies for making your program more inclusive?
 Are you trying to develop a measurement and evaluation plan for your organization?
 Use your Inspiration Station to collaborate with other organizations on the same mission.

 Inspiration Stations are also an opportunity for BOOST Conference presenters to continue the conversation from their workshop, whether it be more in-depth to the topic of your workshop or another area of expertise you can offer BOOST Conference attendees.